Skip to content

 “Retirees can set up reoccurring donations to their favorite charities through the CFD website,” says DRS Retirement Readiness Director Seth Miller.

 CFD is Washington state’s workplace giving program for public employees and retirees.
 The program is made up of over 4,500 charities.
-For the last five years, over $5.1 million has been pledged annually by CFD donors.
+Each year public employees pledge more than $5.1 million to CFD charities locally, nationally and globally.

 Donors may give through monthly payroll deductions, a one-time contribution and limited-time contributions.
 More information on both CFD and all its member charities is available on the CFD website.

 Just like health care deductions, DRS cannot change CFD contributions for retirees.
-You must make changes directly through the organizations.
+You must make changes by logging into your account on the CFD website.

 Subscribe for more DRS news